kylodelgado/DymoLabelPrinterExtension/README.md

 1. **Open the Extension**: Click on the extension icon in Chrome's toolbar

 2. **Select Label Type**:
-   - Choose from existing types (CPU, MOBO, Screen)
+   - Choose from existing types (CPU, MOBO, SCREEN)
    - Or select "+ Add New Label Type" to create a custom one

 3. **Enter SKU**: Type the SKU/barcode text in the second field